 Ferromagnetic property depends on temperature.
 At a high enough temperature, ferromagnetic substances become paramagnetic.
 The temperature at which this transition occurs is called Curie’s temperature.
 It is denoted by TC.

 Uses of Ferromagnetic Materials

 There are wide applications of ferromagnetic materials in the industry.
-They are widely used in devices like an electric motor, generators, transformers, telephone, loudspeakers, magnetic stripe at the back of credit cards.
+They are widely used in devices like electric motors, generators, transformers, telephones, loudspeakers, and magnetic stripes on the back of credit cards.